-As the account shows, the Passover offerings included offerings from the herd-bullocks and oxen-which were bovine and therefore could not be used for the Passover sacrifice.
-Since the sacrifice for the Passover was taken only from the sheep or the goats, it is obvious that these Passover offerings were not for the Passover day.
-Ezra makes a clear distinction between the sacrifice of the Passover lamb and the later Passover offerings: "...And they killed the Passover on the fourteenth day of the first month....And Josiah gave...for the Passover offerings...three thousand oxen" (II Chron.
+As the account shows, the Passover offerings included offerings from the herd-bullocks and oxen-which were bovine and therefore could never be used for the Passover sacrifice itself.
+Since the sacrifice for the Passover was taken only from the sheep or the goats, it is obvious that these Passover offerings were not for the Passover observance on the night of the 14th.
+However, Ezra makes a clear distinction between the sacrifice of the Passover lambs killed at the temple on the day portion of the 14th, and the later Passover offerings: "...And they killed the Passover on the fourteenth day of the first month....And Josiah gave...for the Passover offerings...three thousand oxen" (II Chron.
 35:1, 7).